 WAN has multiple Gateways which serve one or multiple Endpoints.
 Unless roaming support is disabled by the user, all the Gateways are by default configured to serve any Endpoints.
 In this case, Gateways provide connectivity beyond the limit of the Personal Area Network.
 The Gateway mostly serves as a passthrough device.
-Endpoint to Endpoint communication is not supported in this network type.
 Endpoints may use SubG-FSK, SubG-CSS modes and BLE to communicate over the WAN network.